gateio/gateapi-nodejs/docs/FuturesApi.md

 const api = new GateApi.FuturesApi(client);
 const settle = "usdt"; // 'btc' | 'usdt' | Settle currency
 const contract = "BTC_USDT"; // string | Futures contract
-const status = "open"; // 'open' | 'finished' | List orders based on status const opts = {
+const status = "open"; // 'open' | 'finished' | Only list the orders with this status const opts = {
-  'limit': 100, // number | Maximum number of records returned in one list 'offset': 0, // number | List offset, starting from 0
-  'lastId': "12345", // string | Specify list staring point using the `id` of last record in previous list-query results 'countTotal': 0 // 0 | 1 | Whether to return total number matched.
+  'limit': 100, // number | Maximum number of records to be returned in a single list 'offset': 0, // number | List offset, starting from 0 'lastId': "12345", // string | Specify list staring point using the `id` of last record in previous list-query results 'countTotal': 0 // 0 | 1 | Whether to return total number matched.
 Default to 0(no return)